It’s a very difficult question to answer, how important are parents in table tennis, or as a sporting parent in general?

 I enjoyed the self-pressure and more often than not performed under pressure.
 My mum never came to watch me play.
-I did not have a coach or corner support which meant whether I won or lost it wasn’t a big deal either way.
-I impose pressure upon myself to achieve and often I’m my own worst critic.
-I am a self betting man but never gamble on external entities.
-Unfortunately self pressure only lasts for so long!
+I did not have a coach or corner support which meant whether I won or lost, the outcome was not amplified from external sources.
+The aim is to impose personal pressure in order to achieve and like many I am my own worst critic.
+Something I like to do is bet on myself but never gamble on external entities.
+Unfortunately, self-pressure only lasts for so long!
 As I got better I also got a coach, friends and family would start to support me.
 The pressure increased more and more and playing for big clubs in England and Europe, changed everything!

 Handling Pressure, internal and external